Prepare for Launch

 Accessibility

-While we cannot provide accessibility assessments on your site, we can offer a few resources for you to use.
+While we cannot provide accessibility assessments on your site, we can offer a few accessibility resources for you to use.
 We highly recommend testing your sites and making attempts to improve your sites’ accessibility.
-Why?
-In addition to wanting campus websites to be accessible by all, it is also required under Section 508 standards.
-Find out more information about these guidelines (and why they are vitally important) on the UW-Madison Information Technology website.
-We also request that you please review UW-Madison’s World Wide Web Accessibility Policy prior to launch.

 Content

-• Make sure that no “test” pages are published, and that no pages contain placeholder text such as lorem ipsum.
+• Make sure that no “test” pages are published, and that you’ve removed placeholder text such as lorem ipsum.

-• Review all images on your site to be sure they don’t contain any privacy marks, and include proper alt attributes.
-Your images should also be optimized for web prior uploading them, so they load fast.
-Make sure that none of your images excess 300-500kb.
+• Make sure that none of your images exceed 300-500kb.
 There are a few online tools for easy and quick image compression: Image Compressor, Tiny PNG, and Small PDF to reduce the size of your documents.

-• Test all the forms that you have on your site to ensure they are being submitted correctly, and that correct receiver email is set.
+• Test all the forms that you have on your site to ensure they are being submitted correctly.

 • Confirm that all the social links and contact info in the footer are correct.